djhshih/patefiant/README.md

 Linuxbrew is very nice but requires compilation of every software, and source compilation can be challenging if you do not have the 'right' version of the `gcc` compiler.

 Most other package managers with binary repositories require root access.
-For example, both pacman and nix require root access.
+For example, both `pacman` and `nix` normally require root access.
 To get around this limitation, we use `proot`.
-Unfortunately, `proot` is required for both installing and using the installed software.
+As a downside, `proot` would be required for both installing and using the installed software.

 # Installation